-You’ve probably gathered this much, but, hello there – my name is Allie!
-I’m a self-proclaimed Food Network addict, cowgirl boot collector, avocado obsessor, and hot pepper junky.
+You’ve probably gathered this much, but, HEY THERE – my name is Allie!
+I’m a self-proclaimed Food Network addict, cowgirl boot collector, avocado obsessor, wannabe wine connoisseur and hot pepper junky.
 I excel at the sport of stealing food off of other peoples’ plates during a meal.
 Yes, this is a sport, it takes extreme skill and dedication.

 My friends and family have tons of crazy nicknames for me: Albert, Jellybean, Peanut, Tootsie, Pumpkin, and Sissy to name just a few.
 The one I hear most often is Miss Allie.
 Out of this grew Miss Allie’s Kitchen.

 I’m a self-taught home cook, but I’ve had a lot of help over the years.
 When I was a little girl, my mom taught me to bake.
 She’s methodical, you see, and her precision and patience result in some seriously drool-worthy creations.
 My culinary appreciation and adventure stem directly from my daddy-0.
 He has taught me how to COOK, to appreciate great food and the art of crossing your eyes while making obnoxious noises when you really taste something spectacular.